metriccoders/ai-studio/README.md

 ## Overview
 **AI Studio** is a GitHub repository created by **Metric Coders**.
 It is a no-code software to create and train various Large Language Models by configuring different hyperparameters through the UI.

-Due to lack of processing power, we are currently focussing only on providing a robust platform for creating ML models using @scikit-learn
+Due to lack of processing power, we are currently focussing only on providing a robust platform for creating ML models using scikit-learn.

 The platform is designed to simplify the process of building and experimenting with LLMs, including ML models, making it accessible for users with varying levels of expertise in machine learning.
 This application is built using **Streamlit** to provide an interactive and user-friendly experience.